Facing to Latency of Hyperledger Fabric for Blockchain-enabled IoT: Modeling and Analysis: Facing to Blockchain Latency: Influential Parameter Analysis on Latency

-Figures \ref{fig:blocksizeImpact} and \ref{fig:blocksizeCDF} illustrate the impact of the block size $\block$ on $\TVarAvg$ and the \acp{CDF} of the ledger-commitment latency, respectively, for empirical results and the best-fit distributions.
-Note that the probability distribution fitting results with KS statistics values are provided in Table \ref{table:ImpactAnalysis} (see the values for $\block$ = 9, 10, 12, and 15 and $\timeout$ = 2 [sec]).
-From Figs.~\ref{fig:blocksizeImpact} and \ref{fig:blocksizeCDF}, we can see that both the average and the \acp{CDF} of the ledger-commitment latency of the best-fit distributions are well-matched with those of the empirical results.
+Figure \ref{fig:parameterImpacts} illustrates the impact of the block size $\block$ on $\TVarAvg$ for empirical results and the best-fit distributions (red lines).
+Note that the probability distribution fitting results with \ac{KS} statistics values are provided in Table \ref{table:ModelingResults} (see the values for $\block=9, 10, 12,$ and $15$ and $\timeout=2$ [sec]).
+From Fig. \ref{fig:parameterImpacts}, we can see that the average ledger-commitment latency of the best-fit distributions are well-matched with those of the empirical results.

-From Fig. \ref{fig:blocksizeImpact}, we can also see that when the block size $\block$ is small (e.g., $\block <$ 8), the average ledger-commitment latency $\TVarAvg$ is extremely high.
+From Fig. \ref{fig:parameterImpacts}, we can also see that when the block size $\block$ is small (e.g., $\block<8$), the average ledger-commitment latency $\TVarAvg$ is extremely high.
 This is because the peers receiving blocks cannot promptly start to validate them since blocks are generated too fast due to the small block size.
 Therefore, new blocks gradually stack up in each peer's queue for the validation, which leads to long validation delay.
 As $\block$ increases, $\TVarAvg$ decreases because the block-generation rate decreases and the waiting time at the validation phase becomes lower as well.
-However, when $\block$ increases beyond certain values (e.g., $\block >$ 10 for $\timeout$ = 2 [sec] and $\block >$ 12 for $\timeout$ = 4 [sec]), $\TVarAvg$ increases again.
+However, when $\block$ increases beyond certain values (e.g., $\block>10$), $\TVarAvg$ increases again.
 In this case, the validation latency is no longer long, but transactions need to wait longer for others to be included into a block in the ordering phase due to the large size of $\block$.
 As $\block$ keeps increasing, $\TVarAvg$ could eventually saturate as most of the new blocks are generated by the timeout expiration before they are generated by fully collected $\block$ transactions.